musicmalgon/-face_detection_openSW/README.md

 - Type name into iunput box and click Delete data.
 It will delete name's face data.
 - Logs are saved in log.csv
 # Install
+**This program do not supports MacOS.
+Please use Windows 10/11 only.
+I highly recommend you to use Windows 11 on AMD64(x86_64)**
 1. Install miniconda 3. https://docs.conda.io/en/latest/miniconda.html
 2. Run anaconda prompt
 3. Download the project.